Important Legal Disclaimer

 - You have market knowledge

-- Buyers agent cost exceeds likely benefit
+- Service cost exceeds likely benefit

 - The market is slow with plenty of choice

-The buyers agent vs DIY decision ultimately depends on your personal circumstances.
+Your decision ultimately depends on your personal circumstances.
 Neither is universally right or wrong.
 To model your potential returns, use our property investment calculator before making any purchase decision.